Totes5706/Plutus-Pioneer-Program-Cohort-3/Guide/plutus-starter.md

 benchmarks: true
 ...
 ```
-## 4: Optional: Add Cardano Node and CLI into Nix
+## 4: Optional Add Cardano Node and CLI into Nix

 **By default, the Plutus-Starter package does not include the Cardano-Node and CLI inside the nix-shell when you build the project.
 After some reverse engineering, this is what needs to be added to the shell. nix file:**